 4. Unwashed Produce

 If you’ve been following me for a while, you know I am all about eating fresh fruits and vegetables.
 These nutrient-dense foods are an essential part of any diet.
-However, they may also carry potentially harmful bacteria (remember the recent E.coli outbreak that was linked to romaine lettuce?).
+However, they may also carry potentially harmful bacteria4 (remember the recent E.coli outbreak that was linked to romaine lettuce?).

 These bacteria can all cause food poisoning of varying severity, but pregnant women are particularly vulnerable.
 But, leafy greens are just too nutrient dense to skip altogether.
 This is why it’s advised to thoroughly wash, peel, and cook your produce to remove microorganisms that can be potentially harmful.

-Contracting Toxoplasma gondii, a parasite, is one of the more potentially dangerous consequences of not thoroughly washing fruit and raw veggies.
+Contracting Toxoplasma gondii5, a parasite, is one of the more potentially dangerous consequences of not thoroughly washing fruit and raw veggies.
 This parasite can cause toxoplasmosis, which can harm you and your unborn baby.

 While some symptoms of toxoplasmosis are noticeable (such as fever and swollen glands), many people are asymptomatic.